-The school's admission number is 60 pupils for Reception.
+The school's admission number is 60 pupils per year group for Reception to Year 6 (420 pupils in total).
 Where the number of applications is lower than the school's admission number, all applicants will be admitted.

 Oversubscription criteria